 What do you do when you start to aquaplane?

 If this happens, the first thing to remember is not to panic.
-We know you want to get out of the situation, but you need to remain as calm and possible and in control.
+We know you want to get out of the situation, but you need to remain as calm as possible and in control.
+If you do start to Aquaplane - here is what you should do:

 - Take your foot off the accelerator.
 Also, avoid using your brake, as this will cause your car to skid completely out of control.